The planets and signs live in… houses. That’s right. Just like YOU.

 - Pullen Sinusoidal Delta

-There are even more than this non-exhaustive list, but that should keep you busy for at least a little while.
+There are even more than those in this non-exhaustive list, but that should keep you busy for at least a little while.
 As time goes by, astrology evolves, grows and changes along with how we as humans grow and change.
 People come up with new ideas, try to improve on the old, sometimes make mistakes and then try again.

 Different house systems are great for different kinds of astrology.
 Yes, there are many different kinds of astrology such as Psychological, Locational, Horary, Electional, and more.
 Each house system has pluses and minuses, and each may be better for different kinds of charts.